openshift/runbooks/alerts/cluster-network-operator/NoRunningOvnControlPlane.md

     oc describe co network

-Check the CNO logs for when it is reconciling the daemonset for ovnkube-master.

-    oc logs deployment/network-operator -n openshift-network-operator

-A successful reconcile for this daemonset looks like this in the CNO logs:

-    I0228 14:48:30.941130       1 log.go:184] reconciling (apps/v1, Kind=DaemonSet)
-                                openshift-ovn-kubernetes/ovnkube-master
-    I0228 14:48:30.960944       1 log.go:184] update was successful

-### OVN-Kubernetes master pod
+### OVN-Kubernetes control-plane pod
-Verify the _DESIRED_ number of daemonsets is equal to the number of Kubernetes control plane nodes:
+Verify the ovnkube-control-plane pods are running

-    oc get ds -n openshift-ovn-kubernetes ovnkube-master
+    oc get pod -n openshift-ovn-kubernetes -l app=ovnkube-control-plane

+Verify the nodes the control-plane pods are running on are up

     oc get nodes -l node-role.kubernetes.io/master="" -o name | wc -l

-If _READY_ count from the daemonset `ovnkube-master` is not equal to _DESIRED_ then understand which container is failing in the OVN-Kubernetes master pod by describing one of the failing pods with `oc describe pod ...`.
+If one of the `ovnkube-control-plane` is not running then understand which container is failing in the OVN-Kubernetes control plane pods by describing one of the failing pods with `oc describe pod ...`.
 After understanding which container is not starting successfully, gather the runtime logs from that container.
 You may need to use `--previous` command with `oc logs` command to get the